 In April 2021, RHF filed a complaint and motion for preliminary injunction and declaratory relief in Massachusetts state court seeking to enjoin the MSD administrative proceeding and challenging the legality of the Massachusetts fiduciary duty standard.
 In September 2021, the parties filed cross-motions for partial judgment on the pleadings.
 In March 2022, the court ruled in favor of RHF, declaring that the Massachusetts fiduciary duty regulation was unlawful.
 In August 2023, the Massachusetts Supreme Judicial Court reversed the decision of the Massachusetts Superior Court.
 In January 2024, we settled this matter with the MSD related to supervision of certain product features and marketing strategies, the March 2020 Outages, and our options trading approval process, as well as the November 2021 Data Security Incident, under which we paid a \$7.5 million fine and engaged an independent consultant to review, among other things, implementation of the FINRA independent's recommendations, policies and procedures regarding certain application features, and cybersecurity measures.
+The independent consultant's review is complete and RHF has implemented all of its recommendations.
 RHF has dismissed its state court action.